2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

         1. Possibly ability to preset various configurations globally or at site-level and use in other places
 1. ⏳ Auto-Install more apps from catalog - even after some have already been installed - ca. 1d
 1. ✅ Auto-Installer - Features to configure at system level which apps are allowed / must be installed
-1. ⏳ Toolbars Service Improvements:  transport `data` for use in notes etc. ca. 0.5d 2dm
 1. Data Sources
-    1. Improve data sources for Pages - ca. 0.5d
+    1. ✅ Improve data sources for Pages - ca. 0.5d
-    1. Improved custom DataSources API - ca. 1d
+    1. ✅ Improve Pages DataSource with `LinkTarget`
+    1. ✅ Improve Pages DataSource with internal ability to configure what to get
+    1. Improve Pages DataSource to have a UI to configure what to get
+    1. Improve Oqtane Pages DS to also respect settings
     1. ✅ New Data Source Scopes
     1. ✅ New Data Source MetadataTargetTypes
     1. ✅ New Query Scopes